To enroll and manage Apple devices in Endpoint Management, you set up an Apple Push Notification service (APNs) certificate from Apple.

 To create a CSR by using Microsoft IIS

-The first step for generating an APNs certificate request for iOS devices is to create a Certificate Signing Request (CSR).
-On a Windows 2012 R2 or Windows 2008 R2 Server, you can generate a CSR by using Microsoft IIS.
+The first step for generating an APNs certificate request is to create a Certificate Signing Request (CSR).
+For Windows, generate a CSR by using Microsoft IIS.

 - Open Microsoft IIS.